The Cranbrook School Council is responsible for the governance of the School.

 She is the contributing author of a university textbook on corporate finance and has lectured at undergraduate and masters level at the University of Sydney.

-Amelia has a son in the Junior School.
-Her two brothers attended Cranbrook and her nephew is a student in the Senior School.
+She has a son in the Junior School.
+Her two brothers attended Cranbrook School.

-She is a Vice-President of School Council, and was appointed to the School Council as a director in 2023.
+Amelia is a Vice President of School Council, and was appointed to the School Council as a director in 2023.

 BA (Sydney), LLB (Sydney)